9 Fastest Electric Scooters (Based on Hard Data From My Performance Tests)

 The Good:

-- Blistering acceleration (only a fraction behind the fastest we’ve ever recorded)
+- Blistering acceleration (only a fraction behind the fastest that I've ever tested)

 - Superb Sine Wave controllers that allow you to control each motor independently